-- 1. Grounds for Appeal.
-Both the Complainant and the Respondent are allowed to appeal the findings in the Administrative Resolution Process.
-Appeals are limited to the following: - 1.
-A procedural error occurred that significantly impacted the outcome of the Administrative Resolution Process (e.g., substantiated bias, material deviation from established procedures, etc.). - 2.
-To consider new evidence, unavailable during the original Administrative Resolution Process or investigation that could substantially impact the original finding or remedial actions. - 3.
-The remedial actions fall outside the range typically imposed for this offense, or for the cumulative disciplinary record of the Respondent. - 2.
+- Grounds for Appeal.
+Both the Complainant and the Respondent are allowed to appeal the dismissal of a Complaint or any allegations therein, summary determination ending the process, or a determination regarding responsibility in the Administrative Resolution Process.
+Grounds for appeal are limited to the following: - 1.
+A procedural irregularity that affected the outcome of the dismissal decision or the Administrative Resolution Process (e.g., material deviation from established procedures, etc.); - 2.
+To consider new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; - That the Equity Officer, Equity HR Officer, Investigator(s), or other decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter; or - 4.
+The sanctions fall outside the range typically imposed for this offense, or for the cumulative disciplinary record of the Respondent. - 2.
 Requests for Appeal.
+Both the Complainant and the Respondent may appeal to the Equity Resolution Appellate Officer.
+The Equity Resolution Appellate Officer must not have a conflict of interest or bias for or against Complainants or Respondents generally or an individual Complainant or

-Both the Complainant and the Respondent may submit a request for appeal to the Equity Resolution Appellate Officer.
-All requests for appeal must be submitted in writing to the Equity Resolution Appellate Officer within three (3) business days of the delivery of the findings.
-When any Party requests an appeal, the other Party (Parties) will be notified and receive a copy of the request for appeal.
+Respondent; if the Equity Resolution Appellate Officer does not believe that they can make an objective decision about an appeal, they should recuse themselves and the Chancellor (or Designee) for University Staff Respondents, or the President (or Designee) for System Staff and University Respondents, shall appoint an alternate Equity Resolution Appellate Officer to hear the pending appeal.
+All requests for appeal must be submitted in writing to the Equity Resolution Appellate Officer within five (5) business days of the delivery of the notice of joint findings by the designated decision-makers.
+When any Party requests an appeal, the other Party will be notified and receive a copy of the request for appeal from the Equity Resolution Appellate Officer.

 - 3. Response to Request for Appeal.
-Within three (3) business days of the delivery of the notice and copy of the request for appeal, the non-appealing Party (Parties) may file a response to the request for appeal.
-The response can address that sufficient grounds for appeal have not been met and/or the merits of the appeal. - 4.
+Within five (5) business days of the delivery of the notice and copy of the request for appeal, the non-appealing Party may file a written response to the request for appeal.
+The written response can address that sufficient grounds for appeal have not been met and/or the merits of the appeal. - 4.
 Review of the Request to Appeal.
-The Equity Resolution Appellate Officer will make an initial review of the appeal request(s).
-The Equity Resolution Appellate Officer will review the request for appeal to determine whether: - 1.
+The Equity Resolution Appellate Officer will make an initial review of the appeal request(s) to determine whether: - 1.
 The request is timely; - 2.
-The appeal is on the basis of any of the three (3) grounds listed above; and - 3.
-When viewed in the light most favorable to the appealing Party, the appeal states grounds that could result in an adjusted finding or remedial actions.
+The appeal is on the basis of any of the articulated grounds listed above; and - 3.
+When viewed in the light most favorable to the appealing Party, the appeal states grounds that could result in an adjusted finding or sanction.

 The Equity Resolution Appellate Officer will reject the request for appeal if any of the above requirements are not met.
 The decision to reject the request for appeal is final and further appeals and grievances are not permitted.
-The Equity Resolution Appellate Officer will render a written decision whether the request for appeal is accepted or rejected within fourteen (14) business days from receipt of the request for appeal.
-If no written decision is provided to the Parties within fourteen (14) business days from receipt of the request, the appeal will be deemed accepted.
+The Equity Resolution Appellate Officer will render a written decision whether the request for appeal is accepted or rejected within fifteen (15) business days from receipt of the request for appeal.
+If no written decision is provided to the Parties within fifteen (15) business days from receipt of the request, the appeal will be deemed accepted.